kayusDSA/Palmora-Group-HR-Analysis/README.md

 ### Project Topic
-Bridging the Gap: A Gender Equality Analysis of The Palmoria Group’s Workforce (Case Study of Palmora Group HR Analysis)
+Bridging the Gap: A Gender Equality Analysis of The Palmoria Group’s Workforce: Case Study of Palmora Group HR Analysis

 ### Table of Content
 1. Description